Maýa Musaskaýa

 Maýa Begenjowna Musaskaýa (born 6 January 2000) is a Turkmen professional footballer who plays as a midfielder for Lithuanian Moterų A lyga club MFA Žalgiris and the Turkmenistan national team.

 Club career

 Dudullu Spor

 Musaskaýa began her senior career in 2022 by signing with Dudullu Spor in the Turkish Women's Football Super League, becoming the first Turkmen woman to play professionally and abroad.
 On 30 October 2022, she debuted for the team in a 1–1 draw to Beşiktaş.

 MFA Žalgiris

 Musaskaýa moved to MFA Žalgiris in the Lithuanian Women's A League for the 2023 season.
 On 27 February she made her debut for the club in a 2–1 against FK Vilnius.
 On 15 May 2023, she scored her first goal for the club; scoring in the 41st minute against FK Banga Gargždai.
 In March 2024, it was announced by the club that the contract was renewed for another season.

+On early 2026 announced that Maýa Musaskaýa left MFA Žalgiris-MRU.